Efficient Linearizability Checking for Actor-based Systems: Background

 \subsection{Actor Systems}

 Actors are a model for specifying concurrent systems where each \emph{actor} or \emph{agent} encapsulates some state.
-They do not share state and have no internal concurrency.
+They do not share state and have no internal concurrency\footnote{Internal concurrency is any concurrency inside a single actor e.g. multithreading.
+An actor is strictly a sequential communicating process.
+Mixing multithreading breaks the actor model's encapsulation.}.
 Instead, actors send and receive \emph{messages} between one another.
 Internally, each actor receives an incoming message and performs an \emph {action} associated with that message.
 Each action can affect the actor's local state and can send messages to other/same actor(s).
 Each actor executes actions sequentially on a single thread, but an actor system can run concurrent and parallel actions since the set of receiving actors collectively perform actions concurrently.

 By eliminating complex constructs like threading and shared memory, actors make it easier for developers to reason about concurrency.
 For example, data races\footnote{We distinguish between a data race (which is a race condition over the data in the local state of an actor) and a race condition (which is any non-deterministic behavior due to the order in which events are processed)} are impossible in actor systems.
 However, race conditions can manifest in the order of the messages received by the actor in case they interfere.
 This programming model naturally supports distribution, since it relies on message passing rather than shared memory.
 As a result, there are many popular actors frameworks~\cite{akka,orleans-paper,agha:actors,hewitt:actors,actor-model-wiki} that closely adhere to the actor model.